Notable People

 The Berkeley Journalism portrait of Goldberg is useful because it restores the full career path.
 It shows her moving through Salon, The Daily Beast, The Nation, and Slate before joining The New York Times in 2017.
 It also notes that she came to Berkeley young, wanted to be a writer before she fully understood journalism, and learned the trade through hard daily reporting rather than through abstract ideological performance.

 That background matters because Goldberg's columns are more reported than many readers remember.
+The opinion format can hide the reporting muscle underneath, especially when readers encounter her through a headline or a clipped television segment.

 Her second major book, The Means of Reproduction, makes that especially clear.
 Her official site describes it as a work of investigative journalism about the global politics of women's bodies, reproductive rights, and development.
 That subject might have become a purely moral essay.
 Instead Goldberg treated it as a transnational political system involving religion, nationalism, bureaucracy, and demography.

-Her real beat is democratic distortion
+Her main beat is democratic distortion

 By the time Goldberg reached the Times, the through-line had become unmistakable.